-How A Consulting Firm Used Thought Leadership to Transform Its Business
+How a Consulting Firm Used Thought Leadership to Transform Its Business

 FMG Leading is a human capital strategy consulting firm.
 In early 2016 FMG leading realized that its sales-led strategy was not helping the firm grow as fast as it wanted, and it needed to make a change.
 A year later, FMG Leading is well known in the PE industry for its expertise in assessing and developing executive leaders and their teams, and business is much stronger.
 Over that last year, the firm learned many lessons.
-Bloom Group spoke with Steve Cokkinias, VP of Marketing and Sales, about the company’s journey.
+Bloom Group spoke with Steve Cokkinias, VP of Sales and Marketing, about the company’s journey.

 BG: What prompted you to try to transition from a sales-led consulting firm to a marketing-led one?